HongWuL/sAMPpred-GAT/README.md

 ---D.npz

 ```
-Note that `generate_features_example.sh` just generated the corrent folder structure.
+The script `generate_features_example.sh` just generated the right folder structure.
 Just follow the example to generate the input folder.
 > **Note** that before you train and test the model, you must successfully run  `generate_features_example.sh`.

 ### Test